 - Make sure you're working in a well-lit and comfortable space.

 - Wash your face as usual, making sure not to scrub at the eye area.
 If you're wearing any eye makeup, gently remove it using your makeup remover and cotton pad.

 - Fill a mixing bowl with steaming-hot water, place your face over it, and drape a large towel over your head.
 Remain this way for 10 to 15 minutes.
 This steam treatment will help loosen the bonds of the eyelash extension glue.

 - Dip a cotton ball, cosmetic pad, or makeup sponge in olive oil and gently swipe your upper and lower lash lines, making sure not to get any of the oil in your eyes.
 This will give the extensions "slip" and help them slide right off your eye.

-You should see the false lashes come off on the sponge or cotton ball, or notice them falling onto your counter top.
+You should see the false lashes come off.
 If not, get a professional to assist you with removing your lash extensions.